webpack/webpack.js.org/content/api/configuration.md

 ### Output

-A set of options instructing Webpack on how and where it should output your bundles, assets and anything else you bundle up or load with Webpack.
+A set of options instructing webpack on how and where it should output your bundles, assets and anything else you bundle up or load with webpack.
 Below is a simple example followed by descriptions of each individual `output` option.

 ```js
 output: {